GANitak/community/community.hachyderm.io/content/en/docs/account-types/verification.md

 1. Read the [Specialized Account Expectations](../covenant/)
 1. Open a "Specialized Account Approval" issue from our [Community Issue Tracker](https://github.com/hachyderm/community/issues/new?assignees=&labels=Specialized+Accounts&template=9.Specialized-Account-Approvals.yml&title=Specialized+Accounts%3A+YOUR_ACCOUNT_NAME)
 1. Include your agreement to the Specialized Account Expectations in the GitHub issue
-1. Be patient (we are group of volunteer mods and will reach out as soon as we can)
+1. Be patient (we are a group of volunteer mods and will reach out as soon as we can)
 1. We make a decision
    - If you are not approved, we will provide a reason and close the GitHub issue.
    - If you are approved, you can now create your account and then move on to _Part 2_ below